-This is what I like to call, “The Tyranny of Creativity”, because “writer’s block” is already taken and it’s not something that is only experienced by writers.
-A lot of time, we find ourselves in the middle of a creative block, not because we turn into a blank slate but because of the misconceptions that we have bred inside us, which hinders us from exercising the full potential of our minds.
-I believe the creative block is a purely psychological phenomenon and can be turned around if we eradicate some of the misconceptions we have about creating something.
+This is what I like to call, “The Tyranny of Creativity”, because “writer’s block” has already been taken and it’s not something that is only experienced by writers.
+A lot of time, we find ourselves in the middle of a creative block, not because we turn into a blank slate or something but because of the misconceptions that we have bred inside us, which hinders us from exercising the full potential of our minds.
+I believe that creative block is a purely psychological phenomenon and can be turned around if we eradicate some of the misconceptions we have about creating.

 Misconception #1- The Exceptional Bus